-The success of online payday loans is, in part, attributed to their convenience.
+The success of short term loans is, in part, due to their convenience.
 Consumers can borrow money from the comfort of their homes.
-The process is private.
-Applications can be processed 24/7.
+The process is private and applications can be processed 24/7.

 Text payday loans may appear, on the surface, to be even more convenient.